 Licensing Renewal and Continuing Education Information

 All licensed social workers in Arizona must renew their licenses every two years.
-To renew, LBSWs, LMSWs, and LCSWs must have 30 hours of continuing education (CE) hours.
-As of October 2015, the renewal fee is $350.
-The The National Association of Social Workers (NASW): Arizona Chapter is a good resource to find continuing education opportunities.
+To renew, LBSWs, LMSWs, and LCSWs must complete 30 hours of continuing education (CE) during every two-year period.
+The renewal fee is $325.
+The National Association of Social Workers (NASW), Arizona Chapter is a good resource for finding continuing education opportunities.

 Arizona Social Worker Jobs and Salary Information